MrAnasAbid/Currency_rate_extractor/README.md

 ## Improvements
 * The current database is hosted in this GitHub repo (data/currency_rates.db) which isn't ideal.
 The next step includes hosting it on a virtual machine (WIP, branch SSH_VM).
 * Create and deploy a dashboard (with Dash) to visualize more detailed information about the data.
-* Enhance code readability and robustness (pylint a pytest)
+* Enhance code readability and robustness (pylint and pytest)

 ## How to Use
 * Clone the repository